arjunmahishi/md-to-pdf/README.md

 # MD to PDF Converter

-This is a simple browser based tool to conver markdown to PDF.
+This is a simple browser based tool to convert markdown to PDF.
 You can control how the PDF looks by tweaking the available styling options.
 A simple tool like this should not be behind a paywall

 ## Available styling options